Clinkle/CLKModel/README.md

 @end
 ```

 The setters for any of the backed properties will effect the proper serialization and writes to the disk.
-Upon re-initialization.
 Note that [CLKSingletons](https://github.com/Clinkle/CLKSingletons) is not a dependency to CLKModel, and any singleton or collection-class scheme will do just fine.

 Upon setting any of the backed properties, the next instance of `Contacts` will be initialized with these fields properly deserialized and set to the respective properties.
 Not gonna lie, it's pretty great.